By Alexander Bader, Esq.

 What counts as a “digital asset”?
 Under the law, a digital asset means an electronic record in which an individual has a right or interest.
 Some examples of “digital assets” are: login credentials for online bank accounts, email accounts, social media accounts (including postings on social media accounts, such as photos or videos), along with information stored on computers, tablets or phones, such as Word documents, PDFs and music.
 The digital assets may be stored on one’s personal device or by an internet company (e.g., Facebook) that serves as a “custodian” as to such assets.
 A company or individual serving as “custodian” carries, maintains, processes, receives, or stores a digital asset of a user.

-In the past year, New York put forth new legislation to govern the administration of “digital assets” by someone other than the “user” during one’s life and upon their death.
+A couple of years ago, New York put forth legislation to govern the administration of “digital assets” by someone other than the “user” during one’s life and upon their death.
 This legislation is New York’s version of the “Uniform Fiduciary Access to Digital Assets Act” (the “Act”), the substance of which has been adopted by many other states as well.
 Some features of this legislation are as follows:

 - A user may now direct the custodian of an internet account to disclose (or not to disclose) to a designated recipient some or all of the user’s digital assets.
 For anyone who uses Facebook, a practical example of such direction is the “legacy contact” feature that can be found under the Manage Account tab in General Account Settings.

-Given that most people have computers, “smart phones”, and a social media presence, the Act gives all of us clarity, flexibility and additional control in an area of our collective lives that is growing by the day.
+Given that most people have computers, “smart phones,” and a social media presence, the Act gives all of us clarity, flexibility and additional control in an area of our collective lives that is growing by the day.
+Be advised that if you executed estate planning documents, such as a Last Will and Testament or a Power of Attorney, prior to the legislation being passed your appointed fiduciaries may not have the full authority under the law to assist with administration of digital assets.

 The contents of this article are in no way intended to be legal advice, are provided for educational and informational purposes only, and are directed only to those domiciled in the State of New York.
 Please feel free to call our office if you feel we can be of service to you in any manner.
 Our attorneys can be reached at Brady & Marshak, LLP, Attorneys at Law, (718) 738-8500.